 • To safely and legally produce products in an FDA, and potentially a USDA inspected facility

-Business and culinary incubators and innovation centers provide the solutions that many clients need, but the amount of expertise that is needed to manage these programs is significant.
+Business incubators and innovation centers provide the solutions that our clients need, but the amount of expertise that is needed to manage these programs is significant.
 Hopefully, FoodBIN will be of value to your new or existing incubator program.
 Read more about Food Innovation click here.

 Slow Food Supermarkets.